 Falling down into the deep (and oh so sweet) abyss of slumber is something we'll never, ever tire of.
 But one thing that's even more enjoyable than the z's is the room we do it in.
 Is there anything more luxurious than a lazy Sunday spent between perfectly crumpled linen sheets while the sun quietly peeks through the curtains?
 You have no plans, no calendar reminders, it's just you and your boudoir (and maybe a good book).
 We consider this to be the ultimate end-of-week treat.

-In fact, it's a big reason the humble bedroom continues to inspire us; we simply can't get enough.
+In fact, it's a big reason the humble bedroom continues to inspire us.
+We simply can't get enough of these rooms.
 If your bedroom Pinterest board is exploding with pins too, then we found a few more cool bedroom ideas to share with you.
 Because you want an inspiring space to enhance your dreams, those weekend sleep-ins, and that all-important downtime.
 So who's ready to take their sleep chamber to the next level?
 Read on for inspiration (and hibernation) central.

 This striking modern bedroom with just a hint of bohemia will have you dreaming of far-flung destinations while you snuggle up under the cozy Moroccan wedding blanket.

 While most of the rooms we've seen (and pinned) have a fairly neutral feel, this room takes us over to the dark side, and we love it—turns out, pitch-black darkness also enhances slumber.
 So if you're ready to change it up, consider painting your walls an inky shade and see if it brings on the z's.
 But despite the benefits of hibernation, this bedroom's design is also stunning to behold.
 The near-360-degree window situation also helps by layering the room in plenty of natural light.
 We also love the high degree of texture.
 Definitely coma-inducing.